Blatko1/fake-space/README.md

 Excellent explanations about the raycaster [here](https://lodev.org/cgtutor/raycasting.html#The_Basic_Idea_) and [here](https://permadi.com/1996/05/ray-casting-tutorial-table-of-contents/).

+> NOTE to me: all walls and platforms are being drawn from bottom to top!

 ## Roadmap

 - [x] Implement a working 2D raycaster with a specific FOV